 Daniel is a sophomore from Long Island, New York, studying journalism.
 He is the director of our radio show that is on from 6:00-8:00 P.M. on Mondays and Fridays.
 He covers women’s hockey for WTBU Sports.
 He broadcasts soccer, hockey, basketball and softball.
 He is the host of Fair or Foul, a podcast at WTBU Sports dedicated to Major League Baseball.
 When he’s not working on content for WTBU Sports, Daniel is also an analyst on Offsides and a contributor to Terrier Nation with BUTV10.
 Daniel loves anything sports and anything theater, always rooting for his New York teams (even in Boston) and acting in shows with BU Stage Troupe and BU On Broadway.
 Follow Daniel on Twitter @DanielMultz or check out some of his other work for WTBU Sports.

-Akshai is a junior from Oakland, California.
+Akshai is a rising senior from Oakland, California.
 He has previously been a staff writer and editor for men’s and women’s soccer, and has also written for women’s hockey.
 Additionally, Akshai has worked play-by-play and color commentary for both WTBU and the Patriot League Network, with games in men’s and women’s soccer, men’s and women’s ice hockey, women’s basketball, women’s lacrosse, and softball under his belt.
 He currently continues to broadcast for both WTBU and the PLN, and hopes to re-assume a staff writing and/or editing role in future semesters.

 Josh Rothstein is a senior studying Journalism at Boston University.
 Specifically interested in sports, he has written for Axcess Baseball on Long Island as well as the Anton Media Group covering not just sports for the media outlet that serves all of Nassau County.